eazynow/goquote/README.md

 Go code (golang) commmand line utility for calculating monthly compound interest rates in go based on multiple lenders.

+## Requirements

+goquote should work with go versions 1.2 or greater.

 ## Installation

 To install goquote, use `go get`: